Silence-Rain/Algorithmic_Programming_Practice/Leetcode/math/solution.md

 	- Swap `nums[cur_ind]` with `nums[i - 1]`
 	- Sort `nums[i:]` in ascending order.
 Since step 1 ensures elements in `[i, n]` are already in descending order, we just need to reverse this part

+- \#46 Permutations

+  Basic idea: Recursive solution

+  - Recursively put the current first element into each possible space between all backward elements

 - \#279 Perfect Squares

   Basic idea: Lagrange's four-square theorem